dagraham/etm-dgraham/README.md

     # correctly for your display.

     type_colors:
-    # A dictionary with item component keys and corresponding named-color
+    # A dictionary with type keys and corresponding named-color or hex
-    # or hex-color values.
-The default colors are determined by the 'dark'
+    # values.
+The default colors are determined by the 'dark' or 'light'
-    # or 'light' style setting as follows:
+    # style setting as follows:
     #
     #     key           dark default        light default
     #  -----------    -----------------   -----------------